Cephalosporin

 Together with cephamycins, they constitute a subgroup of β-lactam antibiotics called cephems.
 Cephalosporins were discovered in 1945, and first sold in 1964.

 Discovery

-The aerobic mold which yielded cephalosporin C was found in the sea near a sewage outfall in Su Siccu, by Cagliari harbour in Sardinia, by the Italian pharmacologist Giuseppe Brotzu in July 1945.
+The aerobic mold which yielded cephalosporin C was found in the sea near Cagliari, Sardinia, by the Italian pharmacologist Giuseppe Brotzu in July 1945.

 Structure

 Cephalosporin contains a 6-membered dihydrothiazine ring.
 Substitutions at position 3 generally affect pharmacology; substitutions at position 7 affect antibacterial activity, but these cases are not always true.

 Medical uses

 Cephalosporins can be indicated for the prophylaxis and treatment of infections caused by bacteria susceptible to this particular form of antibiotic.
 First-generation cephalosporins are active predominantly against Gram-positive bacteria, such as Staphylococcus and Streptococcus.
 They are therefore used mostly for skin and soft tissue infections and the prevention of hospital-acquired surgical infections.
 Successive generations of cephalosporins have increased activity against Gram-negative bacteria, albeit often with reduced activity against Gram-positive organisms.

 The antibiotic may be used for patients who are allergic to penicillin due to the different β-lactam antibiotic structure.
 The drug is able to be excreted in the urine.